iqbal-arif/Angular-Concepts/2-directives/Angular-Directives-README.md

 /**\*\***\*\***\*\*_ Angular HOST Binding DOM Properties VS Attributes _\*\***\*\*\***\*\***/

 1. Directives are applied to Host Elements (highlighted styles are in assets/styles.css)
     1. Applying Directives as className:
         1. Select Element from the web.
         2. In Web Console type "$0" ; this gives the current element
         3. Applying className: $0.className = 'highlighted' and press enter
+    2. Applying Directives on host through HostBing Decorator 1.
+Apply it in directives.ts: @HostBinding("class.highlighted") when highlighted selector is applied on HTML element:
+        <course-card
+        highlighted
+        (courseSelected)="onCourseSelected($event)"
+        [course]="course"
+        >
+    3. Apply Highlighted Directives as an Input value in HTML element
+        1. Replace highlighted with [highlighted]="true" when applying as Input property for Highlighted directives.
+        2. Add to highlighted.directive.ts
+           @Input("highlighted")
+           isHighlighted = false;
+    4. Apply HTML Attributes to components
+        1.  @HostBinding("attr.disabled")
+            get disabled() {
+            return "true";
+            }